 10. Flowers in Egypt

 Egyptian birthday parties are full of dancing and singing traditional songs.
-The room will also be full of flowers and fruit to symbolise growth and life.
+The room will also be full of flowers and fruit to symbolize growth and life.

 11. Prizes in Russia